LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 Use the **Down** / **Up** arrows to scroll down / up through the list.

-*Note:*
+*Notes:*

-Some satellites, e.g. SO-86 are on an equatorial orbit and only pass over equatorial locations, hence passes for that satellite will not appear in the predictions list for locations outside this geographic area.
+- Some satellites, e.g. SO-86 are on an equatorial orbit and only pass over equatorial locations, hence passes for that satellite will not appear in the predictions list for locations outside this geographic area.
-For current satellite operation status information see the AMSAT status page  https://www.amsat.org/status/
+- For current satellite operation status information see the AMSAT status page  https://www.amsat.org/status/

 Pressing **Green** to select a specific satellite / pass displays the predicted **Polar view** for that satellite / pass.